steven112163/Cryptology/Cryptology-HW3/README.md

 | Homework3_Ans.pdf | Answer file |

 ## Usage
-aes-modes.cpp can use different modes and paddings to perform AES encryption and decryption.
+aes-modes.cpp can use different modes and paddings to perform AES encryption and decryption.</br>
 It runs on Visual Studio with Crypto++.